linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 $$

-Since the change in cost of capital is being accomplished by borrowing  $8,068 million (to get from the existing debt of$ 16,682 million to the debt of 24,750 million at the optimal debt ratio) and buying back shares, it may seem surprising that we are using the shares outstanding before the buyback.
+Since the change in cost of capital is being accomplished by borrowing  \$8,068 million (to get from the existing debt of\$ 16,682 million to the debt of 24,750 million at the optimal debt ratio) and buying back shares, it may seem surprising that we are using the shares outstanding before the buyback.
 Implicit in this computation is the assumption that the increase in firm value will be spread evenly across both the stockholders who sell their stock back to the firm and those who do not, and that is why we term this the rational solution, since it leaves investors indifferent between selling back their shares and holding on to them.
 The alternative approach to arriving at the value per share is to compute the number of shares outstanding after the buyback:

 Increase in debt Number of shares after buyback  $=$  shares before - Share price